brianbunke/brianbunke.github.io/_posts/2018-12-31-vcenter-simulator-ci.md

 If you'd like VCSIM to do something it currently doesn't support, open an issue on the open-source [govmomi] library.

-Coming up: My next post will detail how you can incorporate this Docker image into an [Azure DevOps build pipeline], providing an avenue to truly unit test your code in a CI pipeline without connecting to an existing vSphere environment.
+Coming up: My next post will detail how you can incorporate this Docker image into an [Azure DevOps build pipeline], providing an avenue to run integration tests with your code in a CI pipeline without connecting to an existing vSphere environment.